gertjana/mqtt-bigquery/README.md

 ## Docker

-the makefile will create a Dockerfile (change the organisation)
+the makefile will create a Docker image

 NOTE: the GOOGLE_APPLICATION_CREDENTIALS is set to /credentials in the Dockerfile